NancyGoyal06/Simon_Says_Game/README.md

 ## ⭐ Contributions

-Want to add features like high score, difficulty levels, sound effects, or dark mode?
+Want to add features like high score, difficulty levels, sound effects, or dark mode.
 Fork the repository and send in a PR!
 All contributions are welcome!

 ---